 This position is a cross-cultural embodiment of the mission relationship between The United Church of Canada and the Christian Council of Tanzania (CCT).
 The individuals will serve as associate chaplain at the University of Dodoma in central Tanzania.

-The successful applicants will work at the University of Dodoma in Tanzania five days a week.
+The successful applicants will work at the University of Dodoma in Tanzania five to six days a week, with the possibility of leading worship services on Sundays.
 They will work in a close, collaborative way with the presiding chaplain on day-to-day and routine activities, accountable to the CCT General Secretary.
 Primary responsibilities include creating resources to be used for worship services of teachings purposes; counselling and visiting with students; assisting in the organization of events, workshops, and seminars for students; and attending meetings of the chaplaincy as they arise.
 The incumbents must have a willingness to learn and accompany the mission and ministry of the Christian Council of Tanzania.

 The United Church affirms a vision of an intercultural church that is welcoming, relational, adaptive, justice-seeking, intentional, and mission-centred.
 The church affirms that right relations are at the heart of God’s mission, and that global partnerships are opportunities for expressions of relationships that are respectful, equitable, just, and mutually accountable.
 As a denomination, the United Church understands that for transformation, love, and justice to happen we need to understand one another’s contexts more deeply, and how those contexts impact each other for good or harm.